Super-Manda/bikesharing/README.md

 ![8_Top_Starting_Locations](https://github.com/Super-Manda/bikesharing/blob/main/Resources/8%20Top%20starting%20locations.png)

 #### 7. Highest to Lowest Ridership Times
-- The optimal time to repair the bikes and rotate the fleet without impacting users would be after the bars close and ridership is lowest, around 3-4 AM.
+- The optimal time to repair the bikes and rotate the fleet without impacting users would be when ridership is lowest, around 3-4 AM.
 ![9_Highest_To_Lowest_Ridership_Times](https://github.com/Super-Manda/bikesharing/blob/main/Resources/9%20Highest%20to%20Lowest%20Ridership.png)